Plebiscite of Veneto of 1866: Convocation of the plebiscite

-On 17 October the decree convening the plebiscite was issued and its procedures were announced: voting would take place on 21 and 22 October, while ballot counting would take place from the 23rd to the 26th; finally, on the 27th, the court of appeals in Venice, meeting in public session, would add up the data and communicate the results to the Ministry of Justice in Florence (at that time the capital of Italy), and a deputation of notables would leave to take the results to Victor Emmanuel II.
+In those days, the official handing over of fortresses and cities by the French to local authorities had begun, followed by the entry of Italian troops: Borgoforte on 8 October, Peschiera del Garda on 9 October, Mantua and Legnago on 11 October, Palmanova on 12 October, and Verona on 15 October, while Venice was handed over last on 19 October.
+On 17 October, the decree convening the plebiscite was issued and its procedures were announced: voting would take place on 21 and 22 October, while ballot counting would take place from 23–26 October; on 27 October, the court of appeals in Venice, meeting in public session, would add up the data and communicate the results to the Ministry of Justice in Florence (at that time the capital of Italy), and a deputation of notables would leave to take the results to Victor Emmanuel II.
 At the same time, it was indicated that Venice, Padua, Mantua, Verona, Udine and Treviso would be the seat of military intendencies.

-News of the convocation decree, circulated in the press on Oct.
-17, provoked the reaction of French plenipotentiary general Edmond Le Bœuf, who protested that “in the face of royal determinations, his handing over of Veneto to three notables so that they might organize a plebiscite becomes derisory [... ] and on the other hand, the Royal Decree being a violation of the treaty, he protested that he was reporting it to his government, and that without further order from the Emperor he would not remit Veneto."
-Genova Thaon di Revel succeeded in convincing him that these were only preparatory instructions given to the municipalities, causing him to withdraw his protest, but he admitted that ‘he was right after all.’
+News of the convocation decree, circulated in the press on 17 October, provoked the reaction of French plenipotentiary general Edmond Le Bœuf, who protested that “in the face of royal determinations, his handing over of Veneto to three notables so that they might organize a plebiscite becomes derisory ... and on the other hand, the Royal Decree being a violation of the treaty, he protested that he was reporting it to his government, and that without further order from the Emperor he would not remit Veneto."
+Genova Thaon di Revel succeeded in convincing him that these were only preparatory instructions given to the municipalities, causing him to withdraw his protest, but he admitted that "he was right after all".